vncsmyrnk/accidents-analysis-mg/README.md

 # Traffic Accident Analysis in Minas Gerais

-Data analysis on traffic accidents that occurred in the state of "Minas Gerais", Brazil
+Data analysis on traffic accidents that occurred in the state of "Minas Gerais", Brazil.

+The data source is located on [Portal de Dados Abertos do Estado de Minas Gerais website](https://dados.mg.gov.br/dataset/dados_acidentes_terrestres/resource/51c9d227-5ac8-44d5-9b8b-fc894df8032a).

+The purpose of this study is to provide insights for future improvements to traffic legislation, in order to make it safer.

 ## Results